brylevkirill/notes/interesting recent papers.md

   - <https://github.com/sudeepraja/Model-Free-Episodic-Control>

 [Neural Map: Structured Memory for Deep Reinforcement Learning](https://arxiv.org/abs/1702.08360) (Salakhutdinov)
+>	"Memory was given a 2D structure in order to resemble a spatial map to address specific problems such as 2D or 3D navigation"
->	size and computational cost doesn't grow with time horizon of environment
+>	"Size and computational cost doesn't grow with time horizon of environment"
   - <https://yadi.sk/i/pMdw-_uI3Gke7Z> (Shvechikov, in russian)

 [A Growing Long-term Episodic and Semantic Memory](http://arxiv.org/abs/1610.06402)